-Blog experts suggest that a post such as this should be 1500-2000 words.
+Blog experts suggest posts such as this should be 1500-2000 words.
 What?
 Do you have time for a nap?

 This behavior dates back to costly landline long-distance calling in their younger years when our parents would say, “Make it quick!
-Long distance cost money!”
+Long-distance costs money!”
 Do I ever recall what is said in these clutter-clatter, rattle-rattle conversations?
 Well, yes in a way.
 I think they said, “Blah, Blah, Blah, Blah, Blah, Blah, Blah, Blah!

 When writing for audio or video applications I use a process to help eliminate unnecessary words.
 Before I begin to write a script, I first think of the style and context the message is to convey.
 I toss around ideas in my head as to who is best to voice the words and tell the story.

 Should I voice it?
 Should one of our influencers voice it?
 Should the client voice it?
 Should a customer voice it?
 Should I hire the booming voice that takes my order at Taco Bell?
 Maybe a character voice?
 Maybe a talking dog?
 Maybe one of my experienced fast-talking relatives?

 All in all, I begin with a thought about who will be performing the read way before I form the script.
 And I certainly enjoy writing shorter scripts with fewer words.
 This gives the talent time to articulate and dramatize where needed.
 The goal is a storytelling approach or conversational message.